-Electric front wheels are not particularly good for off-road riding, as the powered wheel can have a tendency to spin on rough ground, particularly when climbing steep hills.
+Electric front wheels are not particularly good for off-road riding, as the powered wheel can tend to spin on rough ground, particularly when climbing steep hills.

 Rear Wheel Electric Bike Conversion Kit

-As far a riding is concerned, the motor is pushing as opposed to pulling you (as with a front motor).
-Generally a smaller geared rear hub motor will look a lot more discreet.
+As far as riding is concerned, the motor is pushing as opposed to pulling you (as with a front motor).
+Generally, a smaller geared rear hub motor will look a lot more discreet.